Image-Pretrained Vision Transformers for Real-Time Traffic Anomaly Detection

 Approach: VidEoMT-TAD

-We adapted VidEoMT, a video instance segmentation model, for the TAD task.
-The key idea is to use a frame-based image foundation model (DINOv2) instead of a video foundation model, and handle temporal modeling through lightweight query propagation.
+We adapted the backbone of VidEoMT, a video instance segmentation model, for TAD.
+Instead of a video foundation model, we use a frame-based image foundation model (DINOv2) and handle temporal modeling through lightweight query propagation.

 The architecture works in three stages:

-Frame-independent encoding: Each frame is processed independently through a DINOv2 ViT-S/14 backbone, producing 16x16 = 256 patch tokens per frame.
+Frame-independent encoding: Each frame is processed independently through a DINOv2 ViT-S/14 backbone, producing 14x14 = 196 patch tokens per frame.

 Query-based cross-attention: Learnable query tokens attend to patch features via cross-attention in transformer blocks 9-11.
 This is where the model learns what to look for in each frame.